RedHatOfficial/rh-iconfont/README.md

 #### If you are using Sass

--   Add the `bower_components` directory to your list of included paths, if you haven't already.
+-   Add the `node_modules` or `bower_components` directory to your list of included paths, if you haven't already.

         	```
         	module.exports = function ( grunt, pkg, paths ) {